2025 Race Entrants

 The Swiss national flag

 Our team consists of four daring rowers who are ready to go beyond the limits of the Swiss lakes for an unforgettable adventure.
 Our mission is to accomplish something extraordinary that no one around us has ever managed before.
-Our idea may seem crazy to some, but for us it is a chance to realize our dreams and prove to ourselves that we are capable of making the impossible possible.
+Our idea may seem crazy to some, but for us it is a chance to realize our dreams and to support our chairty rrreefs in rethinking, rebuilding and regenerating 1% of all the global coral rrreefs until 2034 with their innovative, 3D-printed, modular coral reef system.

 We are convinced that our project will inspire not only us, but also young people from our generation to pursue their own goals and overcome their limitations.
 We want to show that it is worth being brave and fighting for what you believe in.
-We are ready to face the upcoming challenges.
+We are ready to face the upcoming challenges and look forward to the World’s Toughest Row – Atlantic 2025.

 We hope that our project will encourage people to have their own adventures and make dreams come true.